 “Only buy something that you’d be perfectly happy to hold if the market shut down for 10 years.”

 Options give you options.
-Buying a stock gives you a long position so you are limited to trading in one direction, up.
-With options it doesn’t matter if the stock is trading up, down or sideways, you can profit in any market condition using specific strategies.
+Buying stock gives you a long position so you are limited to trading in one direction, up.
+With options it doesn’t matter if the stock is trading up, down, or sideways, you can profit in any market condition using specific strategies.